sombriks/sombriks-hq/src/blog/0041-farewell-old-blog.md

-It will be built with a static site generator tool called [eleventy](https://www.11ty.dev/), which is pretty cool because i can use any tempate language i want.
+It will be built with a static site generator tool called [eleventy](https://www.11ty.dev/), which is pretty cool because i can use any template language i want.

 ![eleventy supported template languages](/assets/post-pics/0041-farewell-old-blog/eleventy-template-languages.jpg)

-I also has special static data rendering, so i can use front matter metadata and json resource files directly during the render phase of the static content.
+It also has special static data rendering, so i can use front matter metadata and json resource files directly during the render phase of the static content.

-## The return to innoncence
+## The return to innocence

 Over the years frontend development piled the bad name of too complex and full of unnecessary indirections.